Neur0toxine/pock/README.md

 It will be used to serialize requests and responses in mocks which means you actually can pass an entire DTO into the corresponding methods (for example, `matchJsonBody` as an assertion or `withJsonBody` to generate a response body).

-By default JMS serializer has more priority than the Symfony serializer.
+By default, JMS serializer has more priority than the Symfony serializer.
 You can use methods below before running tests (`bootstrap.php`) if you want to override default behavior.

 ```php